I have analyzed more than 15 web services testing tools to find out SoapUI alternative applications.

 However, Postman has an easy-to-go interface to build the XML request.
 It consists of four parts – URL, Methods, Headers and Body.

-Third SoapUI alternative application is Wizdler.
+My third pick as SoapUI alternative is Wizdler.

 Once you put the WSDL address in the webpage address bar, Wizdler recognizes it and lists down all available services and operations.

 Edit it to pass arguments and click on ‘Go’ to see the response on editor.

 Unlike Postman, Wizdler can generate SOAP request XML.

 2. It has very limited functionalities

 If your requirement is just to verify request and response XML, Wizdler is a good choice.

 Google has started to phase out Chrome apps support.